Seems like almost everyone has an opinion on what to eat.

 - Allow time for meal planning and preparation.

-- “Marie Kondo” your social media.
-Following negative things, or people that don’t bring you joy have got to go.
+- Streamline your social media.
+Following negative things or people that don’t bring you happiness or helpful insights have got to go.

 All of these things can be easily streamlined into your daily routine.